kata198/AdvancedHTMLParser/README.rst

 Special keys are: "tagname" for the tag name, and "text" for the inner text of a node.

 An attribute that is unset has a value of None, which is different than a set attribute with an empty value ''.

+For example:

+	cheddarElements = parser.filter(name='items', text\_\_icontains='cheddar')

 The AdvancedHTMLParser has: